w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 :::info Data Availability - Erasure Codes of Parachain PoV blocks

 The erasure code chunks necessary for reconstructing Proof-of-Validity (PoV) blocks of Parachains are stored on the relay chain validator’s hardware (disk) and made available to the relay chain network for up to 24 hours.
 It is important to note that this data is neither stored within the relay chain blocks nor in the chain state.
-Instead, the root of those chunks is embedded within the [candidate receipt](#candidate-receipts) and is stored in the relay chain blocks.
+Only the root of those chunks is embedded within the [candidate receipt](#candidate-receipts) and is stored in the relay chain blocks.

 :::